 But wasn’t the point of infographics to present us with easy-to-read, digestible chunks of information in an interesting and visually enticing format?
 Yes, information can be beautiful but it also needs to educate readers and remain in their minds long after they forget about the flashy design.

-However, done well infographics are a great way of presenting data.
+However, done well, infographics are a great way of presenting data.
 But as everyone jumps on the infographics bandwagon, more and more seem to be focusing on creating complex artistry rather than making a comprehensible resource.

-Simplifying your infographics
+Simplify your infographics

 Infographics can be visually stunning but they must convey your message (see the example below).
 They need to be educational as well as being aesthetically pleasing enough to share and link to.
 Here are some simple ways to create effective infographics.